franke-hub/SDL/COMMIT.md

 - ~/src/cpp/Edit/Xcb/.README, ~/src/cpp/Edit/Term/.README
 Reformatted .README information for clarity.

-- ~/bat/editgpg, ~/bat/fromgpg, ~/bat/intogpg, and  ~/bat/viewgpg <br/>
+- ~/bat/editgpg, ~/bat/fromgpg, ~/bat/intogpg, and ~/bat/viewgpg

 These scripts now allow selection of the public key to be used for encryption.
-(The user is specified using the "~/.gnupg/gpg.conf" file.)
+(The key to be used is specified in your "~/.gnupg/gpg.conf" file.)
-- To use, specify
+- Modify the file specifying:
   - "default-recipient-self"
-  - "default-key" using ending code from the public key you want to use
+  - "default-key=" (the ID or fingerprint the public key you want to use for encryption.)

-***MAKE SURE*** that you use a public key that you can decrypt, i.e. a public key you created and where have the secret key.
+***MAKE SURE*** that you specify an ID of a key that you can decrypt, i.e. the ID of a key that's on your secret key list.

 ----